 What Is the Standard of Proof?

 What is the standard of proof in a preliminary hearing?
-This principal varies from case to case, but sometimes the standard of proof is simply probable cause.
+This principle varies from case to case, but sometimes the standard of proof is simply probable cause.
 At other times, the prosecution needs to establish what is known as a “prima facie” type of case.
 As your lawyer in St. Augustine will tell you, this occurs somewhat more frequently than simply probable cause.

 In the case of prima facie, the prosecution must establish probable cause to present evidence that you were in fact the person who actually committed the crime.
-On the other hand, both standard of proof situations need substantial evidence greater than probable cause for an arrest to take place.
+On the other hand, both standards of proof situations need substantial evidence greater than probable cause for an arrest to take place.
 This is where your lawyer in St. Augustine will step up to protect you properly.

 The Role of the Arresting Officer

-The district justice is often a retired police officer or at least works closely with the police in some respect day to day.
+The district justice is often a retired police officer or at least works closely with the police in some respect day today.
 That is why it is important for your lawyer in St. Augustine to approach the investigating or arresting officer to pitch the personal trial assessment.
 The officer may have doubts that your attorney in St. Augustine will need to address.
 Most of the time, however, your attorney in St. Augustine can work through this successfully.

 Cross-Examination Is Key